LuisLopezGallego/TFM-Kschool-Madrid-Traffic/README.md

 The repository contains an analysis done about the impact of the Madrid Central restriction on the traffic intensity in the surrounding areas of Madrid Central.

+Important: the files with the data are downloaded from the Notebook 0 with a script.

 To be able to follow the process properly, you may need to open and run the files in the repository in the following order:

 0. Notebook 0 Data Acquisition: Downloading files with the data => notebook containing a script to GoogleDrive to download the files with the data used for the project